Gema manual page

 - \a

-- Alert (a.k.a. bell) character
+Alert (a.k.a. bell) character

 - \b

-- Backspace character
+Backspace character

 - \cx

-- Control key combined with the following character
+Control key combined with the following character

 - \d

-- Delete character
+Delete character

 - \e

-- Escape character (i.e. ESC, not backslash)
+Escape character (i.e. ESC, not backslash)

 - \f

-- Form feed character
+Form feed character

 - \n

-- New line character
+New line character

 - \r

-- carriage Return character
+carriage Return character

 - \s

-- Space character
+Space character

 - \t

-- horizontal Tab character
+horizontal Tab character

 - \v

-- Vertical tab character
+Vertical tab character

 - \xxx

-- character specified by its heXadecimal code
+character specified by its two-digit heXadecimal code

 - \digits

-- character specified by its octal code
+character specified by its octal code

 - \A

-- matches beginning of input data
+matches beginning of input data

 - \B

-- matches Beginning of file
+matches Beginning of file

 - \C

-- Case-insensitive comparison for the rest of the template
+Case-insensitive comparison for the rest of the template

 - \E

-- matches End of file
+matches End of file

 - \G

-- Goal -- complete preceding argument before considering rest of template
+Goal -- complete preceding argument before considering rest of template

 - \I

-- Identifier separator
+Identifier separator

 - \J

-- Join -- locally counteracts the -w and/or -t option
+Join -- locally counteracts the

-and an identifier delimiter is not required here.
-If neither of these
+position, and an identifier delimiter is not required here.

-options is being used, then it has no effect.
+If neither of these options is being used, then it has no effect.

 - \L

-- Line mode -- following arguments can't cross line boundary
+Line mode -- following arguments can't cross line boundary

 - \N

-- New line; matches beginning or end of line
+New line; matches beginning or end of line

 - \P

-- Position -- leave input stream here after the template matches
+Position -- leave input stream here after the template matches

 - \S

-- Space -- matches one or more whitespace characters
+Space -- matches one or more whitespace characters

 - \W

-- Whitespace -- skips over any optional whitespace characters
+Whitespace -- skips over any optional whitespace characters

 - \X

-- word separator
+word separator

 - \Z

-- matches end of input data
+matches end of input data

-RECOGNIZERS top
+RECOGNIZERS [top]

-angle brackets, can be used in templates to match on various kinds of
+angle brackets, can be used in templates to match on

-characters.
-Preceding the letter with "-" inverts the test.
-The
+various kinds of characters.
+Preceding the letter with

-argument requires at least one matching character if the letter is uppercase,
+inverts the test.
+The argument requires at least one matching character

-or is optional if the letter is lowercase.
-The letter may be followed
+if the letter is uppercase, or is optional if the letter is lowercase.

-by a number to match on that many characters, or up to that maximum for
+The letter may be followed by a number to match on that many

-if the next character is of the indicated kind, but the input stream is
+the argument matches if the next character is of the

-not advanced past it; in other words, this acts as a one-character look-ahead.
+words, this acts as a one-character look-ahead.

 - <A>

-- Alphanumeric (letters and digits)
+Alphanumeric (letters and digits)

 - <C>

-- Control characters
+Control characters

 - <D>

-- Digits
+Digits

 - <F>

-- File pathname
+File pathname

 - <G>

-- Graphic characters, i.e. any non-space printable character
+Graphic characters, i.e. any non-space printable character

 - <I>

-- Identifier
+Identifier

 - <J>

-- lower case letters
+lower case letters

 - <K>

-- upper case letters
+upper case letters

 - <L>

-- Letters (either upper or lower case)
+Letters (either upper or lower case)

 - <N>

-- Number, i.e. digits with optional sign and decimal point
+Number, i.e. digits with optional sign and decimal point

 - <O>

-- Octal digits
+Octal digits

 - <P>

-- Printing characters, including space
+Printing characters, including space

 - <S>

-- white Space characters (space, tab, newline, FF, VT)
+white Space characters (space, tab, newline, FF, VT)

 - <T>

-- Text characters, including all printing characters and white space
+Text characters, including all printing characters and white space

 - <U>

-- Universal (matches anything except end-of-file)
+Universal (matches anything except end-of-file)

 - <W>

-- Word (letters, apostrophe, and hyphen)
+Word (letters, apostrophe, and hyphen)

 - <X>

-- hexadecimal digits
+hexadecimal digits

 - <Y>